-Pre-competition emission testing was performed using a crankshaft mounted Land & Sea DYNOmite dynamometer.
+Last year, emission testing was performed using a crankshaft mounted Land & Sea DYNOmite dynamometer.
 Learning that untreated HC emissions of the stock 600-SDI engine were significantly higher than the figures of past CSC winners, the team's first step to reducing emissions was the addition of a catalyst.
-For this, UW-P contacted Tikka Race (TR), a company that specializes in fitting carbureted two-stroke and four-stroke engines with pre-burn catalyst systems.
+For this, UW- Platteville contacted Tikka Race (TR), a company that specializes in fitting carbureted and fuel injected twostroke and four-stroke engines with pre-burn catalyst systems.
 TR supplied a custom pre-burn catalyst and muffler system specifically designed for this engine's operating conditions.
 Three metal substrate three-way catalysts are used to reduce emissions.